BridgeX Technology Limited trading as “BridgingX”

 Event registration, communication of future events and weekly newsletter.

-Consent required for the BridgeX weekly events communications.
+Consent required for the BridgingX weekly events communications.

 6. Where we store your data

-We may transfer your collected data to storage outside the European Economic Area (EEA).
-It may be processed outside the EEA to fulfil your order and deal with payment.
+We may transfer your collected data to storage outside the UK and European Economic Area (EEA).
+It may be processed outside the UK or the EEA to fulfil your order and deal with payment.

-We will only transfer your data to countries that are deemed to have an adequate level of protection of personal data by the European commission; or we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe; or we may transfer data to US based providers that are part of the Privacy Shield.
+We will only transfer your data to countries that are deemed to have an adequate level of protection of personal data by the UK government and the European commission; or we may use specific contracts approved by the UK government and the European Commission which give personal data the same protection it has in Europe; or we may transfer data to US based providers that are part of the Privacy Shield.

 By giving us your personal data, you agree to this arrangement.
 We will do what we reasonably can to keep your data secure.